I love the apostle Peter! He’s my kind of person — he’s a doer.

-First, when I try bolster my self-image by what I do, I offend God.
-God calls me to revel in His glory, and to glory in the fact that He loves me and made me as I am.
+When I try bolster my self-image by what I do, I offend God.
+God calls me to revel in his glory, and to glory in the fact that he loves me and made me as I am.
 He doesn’t care if my to-do list is checked off.
 God doesn’t need my help, but he demands my attention.
-I have to let go of the satisfaction work brings and seek satisfaction in Him alone.
+I have to let go of the satisfaction work brings and seek satisfaction in him alone.

-Second, when I move too fast, I can’t hear God speak.
-I miss contemplation, meditation, solace –where God can speak through His word and what others have taught me.
+When I move too fast, I can’t hear God speak.
+I miss contemplation, meditation, solace, where God can speak through his word and what others have taught me.